Plunkett & Macleane: Release and reception

-Plunkett & Macleane underperformed at the US box office.
+Plunkett & Macleane grossed £2,757,485 ($4.6 million) in the United Kingdom.
+It underperformed at the US box office.
 The film opened on 1 October 1999 in 475 U.S. theaters, taking in $244,765 during its first three days; total US earnings stand at $474,900.

-The film received mainly negative reviews; Rotten Tomatoes lists a 24% critic rating from 29 critics, while Metacritic's Metascore is 44 from 27 reviews (indicating "mixed or average reviews").
+The film received mainly negative reviews; Rotten Tomatoes lists a 24% rating based on reviews from 29 critics.
+Metacritic gives it a score of 44 out of 100 from 27 critics, indicating "mixed or average reviews".

 Derek Elley of Variety wrote, "[T]he script and dialogue are nowhere near well-tooled enough, and the film's generally dark, cold look and baroque design play against the lighter touch required.
 Though he certainly puts the reported $15 million budget up on the screen, helmer Jake Scott (son of Ridley Scott) seems happiest when pushing ahead to his next montage sequence, each of which has the brio that should have informed the whole movie."
 Roger Ebert said, "Here is a film overgrown with so many directorial flourishes that the heroes need machetes to hack their way to within view of the audience."

 Despite being panned by the critics, it was acclaimed by worldwide audiences and has gained a cult following.